amkherad/ShellScript/README.md

     return 0; //this might be omitted.
 }
 ```
-The first echo inside the method writes directly to `/dev/tty` in unix. because shell environments use standard-output to return a value. (i.e. by redirecting the output of a command/function to a variable or another command.)
+The first echo inside the method writes directly to `/dev/tty` in unix. because shell environments use standard-output to return a value. (i.e. by redirecting the output of a command/function to a variable or another command)

 ---